-This article was first published on Moyers & Company.
+This is a summary of a full article that was first published on Moyers & Company.

 By Lisa Graves and Evan Vorpahl